brandon1024/find/.github/README.md

 Otherwise, you can click `Download ZIP` and extract the source files to a location on your computer.
 Ensure you are viewing the `master` branch.

-To install the extension in Chrome, navigate to the Settings page in Chrome and click `Extensions` on the left.
-Enabling Developer Mode will show a button to `Load Unpacked Extension`, which you can use to navigate to the parent folder of the extension.
+To install the extension in Chrome, navigate to `chrome://extensions`.
+Enabling Developer Mode will show a button to `Load Unpacked`, which you can use to navigate to the parent folder of the extension.
 Yay!
 You installed the extension!

 <img src="installation.png"/>